TannenE/Tools-and-Benchmarks/README.md

 Each top-level folder corresponds to a distinct biological system.
 Within each folder are exploratory models, and validation benchmarks encoded in RE:IN-compatible formats.
-There is also a folder with a prelimieray inconsistent core algorithm to help aid RE:IN users in running experiments.
+There is also a folder with a prelimieray inconsistent core algorithm to help aid RE:IN users in running experiments as well as a RE:IN installation instructions.

 Readers are encouraged to consult the individual `README.md` files inside each folder for detailed descriptions on how to navigate each biological system